The local polynomial hull near a degenerate CR singularity -- Bishop discs revisited: Introduction and statement of results

 \section{Introduction and statement of results}

-Given a real surface $\srf\subset\CC$ and a point $p\in\srf$ at which $T_p(\srf)$ is a complex line, it would be interesting to characterise when $\srf$ is locally polynomially convex at $p$.
-A number of questions in function theory --- ranging from the existence of Stein neighbourhood bases for imbedded real discs, to studying removable singularities for CR~functions --- would be aided by such a characterisation.
-Moreover, very little is currently known about when a germ of a surface is locally polynomially convex at a point of complex tangency of high order.
-For the record: a compact $K\subset\Cn$ is said to be {\em locally polynomially convex} at a point $p\in K$ if there exists a closed ball $\overline{\mathbb{B}(p)}$ centered at $p$ such that $K\cap\overline{\mathbb{B}(p)}$ is polynomially convex.
+The simplest motive for this work is a rather naive one: we would like to know when, given a real surface $\srf\subset\CC$ and a point $p\in\srf$ at which $T_p(\srf)$ is a complex line, $\srf$ is locally polynomially convex at $p$.
+For $\srf$ having only isolated exceptional points, this knowledge would enable one to determine whether $\srf$ has a Stein neighbourhood basis.
+Insights into this naive problem would enable one to make tangible use of the many results about polynomial approximation on compact $2$-submanifolds $\srf\subset\CC$ {\em with boundary}, most of which presuppose the polynomial convexity of $\srf$.

-We will abbreviate the phrase ``point of complex tangency'' to {\em CR~singularity}.
+We shall call a point of complex tangency a {\em CR~singularity}.
 Consider a CR~singularity $p\in\srf\subset\CC$ where the order of contact of $T_p(\srf)$ with $\srf$ equals $2$ --- i.e. a {\em non-degenerate} CR~singularity.
-Bishop showed \cite{bishop:dmcEs65} that there exist holomorphic coordinates $(z,w)$ centered at $p$ such that $\srf$ is locally given (barring one manifestly locally polynomially convex case) by an equation of the form $w=|z|^2+\gamma(z^2+\zbar^2)+G(z)$, where $\gamma\geq 0$, $G(z)=O(|z|^3)$, and three distinct situations arise.
-In Bishop's terminology, the CR~singularity $p=(0,0)$ is said to be elliptic if $0\leq\gamma<1/2$, parabolic if $\gamma=1/2$, and hyperbolic if $\gamma>1/2$.
+Bishop showed \cite{bishop:dmcEs65} that there exist holomorphic coordinates $(z,w)$ centered at $p$ such that $\srf$ is locally given (barring one manifestly locally polynomially convex case) by the equation $w=|z|^2+\gamma(z^2+\zbar^2)+G(z)$, where $\gamma\geq 0$, $G(z)=O(|z|^3)$, and three distinct situations arise.
+In Bishop's terminology, the CR~singularity $p=(0,0)$ is called elliptic if $0\leq\gamma<1/2$, parabolic if $\gamma=1/2$, and hyperbolic if $\gamma>1/2$.
 Bishop \cite{bishop:dmcEs65} showed that when $p\in\srf$ is elliptic, the polynomially convex hull of $\srf$ near $p$ contains a one-parameter family of non-constant analytic discs attached to $\srf$ that shrink to $p$.
-On the other hand, Forstneri{\v{c}} \& Stout \cite{forstnericStout:ncpcs91} (also refer to \cite{stout:pcnhp86} by Stout) showed that when $p$ is hyperbolic, $\srf$ is locally polynomially convex at $p$.
-Very little is known beyond this about polynomial convexity at a CR~singularity.
-What can we say about $(\srf,p)$ if, for instance, $p$ is a degenerate CR~singularity~?
-Some conditions for polynomial convexity are given in \cite{bharali:sdCRslpc05} and in \cite{bharali:palpcdCRs06}.
+On the other hand, Forstneri{\v{c}} and Stout \cite{forstnericStout:ncpcs91} showed that when $p$ is hyperbolic, $\srf$ is locally polynomially convex at $p$.
+In the applications hinted at, {\em we may not have the option of perturbing the given $\srf$ at all}, whence the genericity of non-degenerate CR singularities cannot aid the study of such applications.
+Given this, one might ask what we can say about $(\srf,p)$ if $p$ is a {\em degenerate} CR~singularity.